Patrick Henry (packet): Saloon and staterooms

-Launch
+Maiden voyage

-Five days before her launch, on November 2, 1839, the New York Morning Herald published an article titled, "Fête On Board The Patrick Henry," that documented a "neat little ... pic-nic, or collation" given by its widely respected captain, "aboard the splendid new ship," and, "attended by all the elite."
+Five days before her maiden voyage, on November 2, 1839, the New York Morning Herald published an article titled, "Fête On Board The Patrick Henry," that documented a "neat little ... pic-nic, or collation" given by its widely respected captain, "aboard the splendid new ship," and, "attended by all the elite."
 The reviewer called the vessel, "a perfect bijou," and wrote that "[h]er cabins are superb, her quarter-deck very convenient, and the new arrangement in the poop is admirable.
 Captain Delano is filling rapidly up with passengers..."

 She sailed on November 7 and arrived in England seventeen days later, on the 25th.
 Announced The Morning Post (London): Liverpool, Monday—By the arrival of the splendid new packet-ship Patrick Henry, Captain Delano, which entered the Mersey about one o'clock this day, after an extremely rapid passage of little more than seventeen days, New York papers to the 7th inst., inclusive, have been received.

 The Liverpool Standard and General Commercial Advertiser reported Captain Delano as "a gentleman whose skill as a seaman, and urbanity as a man, are well known and highly appreciated" and listed its first passengers:"...namely:—Mr. Baker, Mrs. Baker and sister, Boston; Mr. Peers, Mrs. Peers and daughter, Liverpool; Mr. Alfred, London; Mr. Davoren, Jamaica; Mr. Short, (King's Own) and Mrs. Short; Mrs. Wilson, New York; Mr. Carlsheim, Frankfort; Mr. Adie, Edinburgh; Mr. Thompson, Glasgow."